How much does it cost?

 What if I can’t make the Beginners’ Class?

-Since Aikido is not at all competitive, beginners can easily be assimilated into the ‘mixed’ and ‘basics’ classes.
+The rest of the year, as Aikido is not at all competitive, beginners can easily be assimilated into the ‘mixed’ and ‘basics’ classes.
 You’ll find the more senior students very considerate and helpful (that’s all part of Aikido!).
-Those wishing to attend mixed classes without first attending a beginners’ class should first watch a practice to assess what is involved.
+We suggest that before attending a mixed class, you first attend a beginners or basics class or watch any class, to see what is involved.

 What do you wear for Aikido practice?